rafallz10100/AutopilotV2/README.md

-# IntunewinBuilder
+# AutopilotV2

 ## Description

-AutopilotV2 is an application designed to prepare and decrypt *.intunewin files.
-The application allows you to quickly and easily build and decrypt an *.intunewin file
+AutopilotV2 is an application used to generate/import a *.csv file to Intune for the Autopilot Device Preparation process.

 ## Requirements

 - Windows 10/11
 - Minimum 4MB of disk space ;)

-## Installation
-The IntunewinBuilde application is installed using a standard msi file

 ## How it works?